ksinha49/ai-workloads/use-cases/aps-summarization/README.md

 This directory contains a wrapper around the generic summarization service for processing Attending Physician Statements (APS).
-The `template.yaml` deploys a Step Function that starts the reusable summarization state machine with the APS prompt collection and then executes an optional post processing Lambda.
+The `template.yaml` deploys a Step Function that now launches the ZIP processing workflow which in turn extracts the archive, runs the summarization state machine for each PDF and finally assembles a new ZIP file.
+After the archive is created the APS workflow invokes an optional post processing Lambda.

 ## Environment variables